avoidwork/tenso/README.md

 Tensō
 =====

-Tensō is a REST framework for node.js, designed to simplify the implementation of APIs.
+Tensō is a REST API facade for node.js, designed to simplify the implementation of APIs.

 ## Example
 Creating an API with Tensō is as simple as three statements.